crcn/tandem-old/README.md

 ## Paperclip

-Paperclip is a design language that is optimized for visual editing.
+Paperclip is a statically typed design language that is optimized for visual editing.
 Think of it like a `.xib` file format for the web.

 #### Motiviation